SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 ## Running SonarQube as a Service on Linux with initd

-The following has been tested on Ubuntu 8.10 and CentOS 6.2.
+The following has been tested on Ubuntu 20.04 and CentOS 6.2.

-Create the file /etc/init.d/sonar with this content:
+You cannot run SonarQube as `root` in 'nix systems.
+Ideally, you will have created a new account dedicated to the purpose of running SonarQube.
+Let's suppose the user used to start the service is `sonarqube`.
+Then create the file `/etc/init.d/sonar` _based on_ the following:

 ```
 #!/bin/sh